bodja/ender3/README.md

 # Ender3 on steroids
 (Creality 1.1.5 / tmc2208 UART) with Klipper on Raspberry Pi 3 Model B

 **This repo is just a documentation and dump for myself on what I did.
 An easy way to recall and recover things.
-And maybe for someone else, who has stepped on same the road of customizing his old Ender.**
+And maybe for someone else, who has stepped on same the road of customizing their old Ender.**

 - [Klipper](https://github.com/Klipper3d/klipper) (3d-Printer firmware)
 - [Moonraker](https://github.com/Arksine/moonraker) (Python 3 based web server.
 Exposes API of the printer with Klipper firmware which is commonly used by web interfaces like Fluidd and [Mainsail](https://github.com/mainsail-crew/mainsail))